 Horseback riding gear

-If you’re in 1-Hour Riding or Half Day Riding, there’s no need to buy special riding pants–any long pants that cover your whole leg are fine!
-It’s important to be comfortable when riding, so bringing some extra pairs of socks and long pants are always a good idea.
+If you’re in 1-Hour Riding or Half Day Riding, there’s no need to buy special riding pants.
+Any long pants that cover your whole leg are fine.
+It’s important to be comfortable when riding, so bringing some extra pairs of socks and long pants is always a good idea.
 If you don’t have riding boots, hard-soled shoes with a heel are just as good.
-If you have your own helmet, as long as it’s ASTM-approved you’re welcome to bring it to camp!
-There’s no need to bring your own tack and grooming supplies though–we have plenty here at camp!
+If you have your own helmet, as long as it’s ASTM-approved you’re welcome to bring it to camp.
+There’s no need to bring your own tack and grooming supplies though–we have plenty here!

 What NOT to bring

-If something is valuable, treasured, fragile or potentially dangerous it’s probably best not to bring it to camp!
+If something is valuable, treasured, fragile or potentially dangerous, leave it off your summer camp packing list!
 Campers should also leave all electronics at home.
 Camp Friendship is a unique experience where children can truly connect without the use of digital devices.
 Please give your child the chance to make these connections by leaving phones and all other electronics at home.
 For our friends who travel to camp from other states and countries, we will gladly keep electronic items safe and return them upon departure.

 Label your stuff